nodejs/node/doc/api/fs.md

 Change file timestamps of the file referenced by the supplied path.

-Note: the arguments `atime` and `mtime` of the following related functions does follow the below rules:
+Note: the arguments `atime` and `mtime` of the following related functions follow these rules:

+- The value should be a Unix timestamp in seconds.
+For example, `Date.now()` returns milliseconds, so it should be divided by 1000 before passing it in.
-- If the value is a numberable string like `'123456789'`, the value would get converted to corresponding number.
+- If the value is a numeric string like `'123456789'`, the value will get converted to the corresponding number.
-- If the value is `NaN` or `Infinity`, the value would get converted to `Date.now()`.
+- If the value is `NaN` or `Infinity`, the value will get converted to `Date.now() / 1000`.

 ## fs.utimesSync(path, atime, mtime)
 <!-- YAML